nix-community/pyproject.nix/doc/src/introduction.md

 ### [Project](./lib/project.md)

-A `project` attrset is a high-level representation of a project that includes:
+A `project` attribute set is a high-level representation of a project that includes:

 - The parsed `pyproject.toml` file
 - Parsed dependencies